mnot/I-D/identifying-protocols/draft.md

 fail quickly and as reliably as possible.
 This aids error recovery.

 Magic is less helpful for negotiating the protocol to be used.
-For example, the PROXY protocol
-{{PROXY}} uses magic to preface metadata onto a connection.
+For example, the PROXY protocol uses magic to preface metadata onto a connection.
 However, the client needs to be configured to use the PROXY protocol on an endpoint-by-endpoint basis, since negotiation will fail otherwise.